IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

         irrevocable block selections (ie well before any adversary would be able to mint a valid chain that has more than `k` blocks after its intersection with the honest chain).

+      * TODO Can we transition to CaughtUp sooner?
+Or do we really need to wait until we're all the way to the peers' tips?
+We're a bit worried about livelock risk with such a demanding trigger for Syncing->CaughtUp.

   * In each of the Connecting, Syncing, and CaughtUp states, we mint blocks whenever we lead the current slot, as usual.